sasho2k/discord-word-of-the-day/README.md

 # TODO
 **Current TODO List.**
 ```
-... -> Add ability to set desired time from chat [This requires use of roles].
+... -> Add ability to set desired time from chat
+       [This requires use of roles].
-... -> Add ability to set sending channels [This requires use of roles].
+... -> Add ability to set sending channels
+       [This requires use of roles].
 ... -> Add ability to sign users up for DMs at a specific time.
        [This could be a possible memory/time issue if the list is too big, may require searching algorithms]
 ... -> Add ability to send a dynamic and visually appealing message that is over 4000 characters long.
+       [This will be per request.
+Too much time for something so pointless.]
 ```

 # Contact